richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-20-dlesym-output-analysis.md

   <figcaption class="figcaption-2">Fig. 6: Spatial Percentiles of Sea Surface Temperature</figcaption>
 </figure>

 In the above figure, we consider the percentiles of SST at all spatial points on Day 180, corresponding to late June, or midsummer in the Northern Hemisphere.
-To obtain the above plot, we apply the commonly used [Mollweide projection](https://healpy.readthedocs.io/en/latest/generated/healpy.visufunc.mollview.html).
+The visualisation uses a  [Mollweide projection](https://healpy.readthedocs.io/en/latest/generated/healpy.visufunc.mollview.html), a standard approach for global data on a HealPix grid.

 The color scale ranges from approximately 270.4 K to 304.9 K (about -2.75°C to 30.85°C), with cooler temperatures rendered in dark reds and blacks, and the warmest regions shown in yellow and white.

-A strong latitudinal pattern is evident in the map, reflecting the broader climate zones that govern global SST distributions.
-As expected, equatorial regions exhibit the highest SSTs, particularly within the tropical oceans, where solar insolation is most intense and seasonal variability is minimal.
+A pronounced latitudinal pattern is evident, consistent with the global climate zones that shape SST distributions.
+Equatorial oceans exhibit the highest SSTs, particularly in tropical regions where solar insolation is strongest and seasonal variability is minimal

+This spatial view confirms that DLESyM captures the large-scale climatological gradients of SST while preserving expected latitudinal patterns, providing confidence in the model’s representation of global oceanic structure.